 After Life as a Human

 After Life as a Human is now available!
 To order one to four copies, please use the Paypal button below.

 For orders of five or more copies, or for international orders, please see our special orders page.

 Events with Laura Valeri

-Laura Valeri will be reading from After Life as a Human at digital events this fall.
+Laura Valeri will be reading from After Life as a Human at digital events this spring.
 Check out our events page for more information.